Revisiting Unsupervised Meta-Learning via the Characteristics of Few-Shot Tasks: Conclusion

 \section{Conclusion}

-Instead of learning to learn embeddings for few-shot classification through a labeled base class set, we propose to transform the meta-learning methods to a fully unsupervised manner from both sampling and modeling aspects.
-Simple modifications like sufficient sampling and semi-normalized distance lead to strong Unsupervised Meta-Learning~(UML) baselines.
-We further consider a strategy constructing hard meta-training tasks dynamically and utilizing task-specific projection heads to decompose the model's generalizable components into embeddings.
-Both approaches take full advantage of the characteristic of tasks.
-Our UML methods outperform other UML models on few-shot classification benchmarks, and they also achieve similar state-of-the-art performance with its supervised variants given only 10\% of base class labels.
-Further studies include exploring other architectures to decompose the characteristic of tasks.
+Instead of learning to learn embeddings for few-shot classification through a labeled base class set, we propose to transform the meta-learning methods to a fully {\em unsupervised} manner from both sampling and modeling aspects {\em without noticeable performance degrades}.
+Simple modifications like Sufficient Episodic Sampling~(SES) and Semi-Normalized Similarity (SNS) lead to strong Unsupervised Meta-Learning~(UML) baselines.
+We further take full advantage of the characteristic of tasks from two directions.
+We consider Hard Mixed Supports~(HMS) constructing difficult meta-training tasks dynamically.
+Moreover, another strategy utilizing Task-Specific Projection Head~(TSP-Head) takes the divergence across tasks into account.
+Both approaches make the meta-learned embeddings more discriminative and generalizable.
+Our proposed UML methods outperform other UML models on few-shot classification benchmarks.
+They also achieve similar state-of-the-art performance with its supervised variants given only 10\% of base class labels.